 When you’re starting any new training project, whether it’s a single eLearning course or a large-scale training program, it’s easy to become overwhelmed trying to ideate and agree with your stakeholders on all of the various deliverables and how they fit together.
 This is especially true when you’re targeting many different learners, with many different topics, and many different training modalities.

-Once you’ve conducted a needs analysis, collected your learning content (and removed nice-to-know information), defined the learning objectives, and determined the training modalities, the next step is to make sure your stakeholders and subject matter experts agree.
+During the Design phase of the ADDIE model, once you’ve conducted a needs analysis, collected your learning content (and removed nice-to-know information), defined the learning objectives, and determined the training modalities, the next step is to make sure your stakeholders and subject matter experts agree.
 What you don’t want to do is move forward into development, without first making sure you’re all on the same page.
 And in my experience, the best way to do this is to organize your plan into an instructional design document.

 So, in this post, I’ll share how you can create an instructional design document to outline your proposed training solutions.